 Payment for services:

-- The DDF will install a Basic Income Grant (BIG) system and recipients will receive as part of the BIG package, paid for membership of a national health insurance scheme (NHIS), much like existing medical aid schemes except it would probably be run under the auspices of a Sovereign Wealth Fund.
+- The DDF will install a Basic Income Grant (BIG) system and recipients will receive as part of the BIG package, paid for membership of a national health insurance scheme (NHIS), much like existing private sector medical aid schemes except it would probably be run under the auspices of a Sovereign Wealth Fund.

 - Whichever scheme you are a member of will pick up the payments for services rendered in accordance with the rules of your scheme.